mhweiner/CordovaiOSKeyboardPlugin/README.md

 # iOS Keyboard Plugin

-This plugin allows you to have more control over the behavior and appearance of the iOS keyboard.
-Other code I have found has attempted to do similar things (such as the official PhoneGap plugins), but was buggy on iOS7, or didn't quite satisfy different scenarios, such as position:fixed/absolute designs.
-Some also required that you add
-height: device-height to the viewport, which causes issues with universal iPad apps.
+This plugin allows you to have more control over the behavior of the iOS keyboard, and iOS7 friendly.
+Allows for smoothly animated shrinking of the content view.
+Other code I have found has attempted to do similar things (such as the official Cordova/PhoneGap plugins), but was buggy on iOS7, or didn't satisfy scenarios such as position:fixed/absolute layouts.
+Some also required that you add height: device-height to the viewport, which causes issues with universal iPad apps.

 Some of the things you can do :

-- Have the keyboard overlay your app without pushing it up (and animate in smoothly)
+- Have the keyboard shrink viewport without pushing it up (and animate in smoothly)
+- Have callbacks for native keyboard event notifications (willShow, didShow, willHide, didHide)
 - See if the keyboard is open or not
 - Get the height of the keyboard (to accommodate different languages, etc)